 Doctor of Public Health in Health Policy and Management DrPH Admissions Requirements

-- Three letters of recommendation (at least two must be from graduate faculty members).
+- Three recommendation (at least two should be from graduate faculty members).

 - Personal statement indicating why they wish to pursue a doctoral degree.
 The personal statement should be a maximum of 500 words.